★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-Texas Instruments is a semiconductor IDM focused on analog ICs and embedded processors, with Analog contributing most of revenue and operating profit.
+Texas Instruments is a semiconductor IDM focused on analog ICs and embedded processors, with Analog contributing about 79% of FY2025 revenue and nearly 90% of segment operating profit.
 Its key advantages are internal 300mm manufacturing that reduces unit costs, plus supply-chain control from in-house capacity expansion.
-A large direct sales footprint (including TI.com) improves customer reach and design-win access.
+A large direct sales footprint (including TI.com) improves customer reach and design-win access; in 2025, more than 80% of revenue was direct.
 Embedded products also benefit from customer software investment that increases switching costs across product generations.
-The smaller Other segment includes DLP components and calculators with niche IP and education-ecosystem defaults, but both face substitution risk.
+The smaller Other segment includes DLP components, calculators, and selected custom/legacy activity with niche IP and education-ecosystem defaults, but those positions face substitution risk.

 Primary segment